-Victorian industrialisation didn’t do much to improve the area which developed a reputation for extreme poverty, gang rule, violence and crime.
-There were pockets of richer housing but most residents were struggling to get by.
+Victorian industrialisation didn’t do much to improve the area, which developed a reputation for extreme poverty, gang rule, violence and crime.
+There were pockets of more affluent housing, but most residents struggled to get by.

-The growth in manufacture and trade during this period increased the number of job opportunities in the area but the large influx of workers was not matched by an increase in housing.
+The growth in manufacturing and trade during this period increased the number of job opportunities in the area, but an increase did not match the large influx of workers in housing.

 Conditions were cramped, unhygienic and often dangerous.
-Its reputation was not much helped by the murdering spree of Jack the Ripper, who terrorised the East End and who became probably the most notorious serial killer the country has ever known.
-Not that we knew who he was — his identity has never been proved despite centuries of speculation.
+Its reputation was not much helped by the murdering spree of Jack the Ripper, who terrorised the East End and probably became the most notorious serial killer the country has ever known.
+Not that we knew who he was — his identity has never been proven despite centuries of speculation.
 By the end of the 19th century, the area took on an influx of Eastern European Jews and radicals.

-Bow, in the heart of the area, became the headquarters of the Suffragette movement and the Labour party can trace many of its early roots back to this part of London.
+In the heart of the area, Bow became the headquarters of the Suffragette movement, and the Labour Party can trace many of its early roots back to this part of London.
 The area was also home to the first Barnardo Ragged Schools and Homes for Boys.

 It took until the end of the Second World War to completely eradicate the slum housing and improve living conditions.
 Much of the area was destroyed by German bombing raids.